Here are some old photos from random audits, with some commentary on the good and the bad in each situation.

 Lots of rock and metal here.

 The bridge looks safe.
 Rock rubble in the creek is ok, but probably not the natural bottom.
-It does look as though the bridge is far enough back from the creek bed.
+Looks like the bridge is far enough back from the creek bed that there is no scouring and some room for natural veg.

 This is an example of the trouble it was causing.
 Note how wide the trail is, and how it is now using more than one track.